stfc/PSyclone/doc/profiling.rst

 Any user can create similar wrapper libraries for other profiling tools by providing a corresponding Fortran module.
-The four profiling calls described in section `SOMEWHERE` needs to be implemented, and an opaque, user-defined type ``ProfileData`` needs to be provided in the module.
+The four profiling calls described in the section about the ProfilingAPI_ needs to be implemented, and an opaque, user-defined type ``ProfileData`` needs to be provided in the module.

+Note that the ``ProfileEnd`` call does not provide the module or region name as parameter.
+If this should be required by the profiling library, this data must be stored in the ``ProfileData`` object so that it is available in the ``ProfileEnd`` call.

-The examples in the contrib directory show various ways of how the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool, or how to store pointers to the profiling data to be able to print all results in a ProfileFinalise() subroutine.
+The examples in the contrib directory show various ways of how the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``ProfileData``, or by storing pointers to the profiling data to be able to print all results in a ProfileFinalise() subroutine.